RunestoneInteractive/thinkcspy/_sources/Exceptions/StandardExceptions.rst

    :prefix: exceptions-2-
    :start: 1

+.. index:: exceptions, standard exceptions, errors

 Standard Exceptions
 ===================

+Good exception handling involves **both** creating exceptions for special cases unique to your program and then catching and handling these with ``try: except:`` blocks **and** catching and handling **standard exceptions** that you think may be triggered by your program.
+For example, if you know it is possible that a user may enter a zero as input for a variable used as a divisor, and you want to change the flow of control in response to this, then you'll want to make a ``try: except:`` block that handles a ``ZeroDivisionError``.
+Note that with standard exceptions, you do not need to use ``raise``.
+E.g., you would never write code to raise a ``ZeroDivisionError``; it will be raised automatically in the matching situation.

-Most of the standard *exceptions* built into Python are listed below.
+Standard exceptions are exceptions that are built into Python; most of them are listed below.
 They are organized into related groups based on the types of issues they deal with.
+Some of these may not yet be familiar to you, but this will be a handy reference as you continue learning Python.

 =====================  ===================================================================
 Language Exceptions    Description